CharlieMallon/javascript30/README.md

 Upgrades added:

 ### Type Ahead
 Filters Data based on what has been typed.
-Good into to using JS to return html snippets.
+Good into to using JS to return html snippets.</br>
 Things to add
 -   Sort by distance from me rather than order of the list